 Adjustable hiking poles have height adjustments to allow you to set the height for each person that uses them or allowing you to make adjustments depending on trail, ascent or descent configurations that you prefer.
 There are multiple adjustment types available on the market today.

 I like the telescoping trekking poles because they do adjust for the terrain, but most importantly I can collapse them all the way down to carry on my backpack without them dangling up against my legs.
 Having fully collapsible and adjustable poles work great on the trail and for storing at home.

 When using telescoping poles make sure you fully understand and test the mechanical locking mechanism.
 Improper use of the lock can cause premature failure of your pole and reduce its lifetime.
 You want to make sure that you’re using these locks tight enough to do their job but not so tight that you’re deforming the material or causing bends and pinches in your poles.

 Modern technology has certainly caught up in these simple devices.
 Trekking poles are made of advanced materials such as carbon fiber or more common materials such as aluminum or wood.

 Carbon Fiber Trekking Poles

-Carbon fiber trekking poles are the most advanced, lightest and strongest poles on the market.
-When comparing Carbon fiber to Aluminum, carbon fiber is almost twice the stiffness and has nearly twice the resistance to damage as aluminum.
+Carbon fiber trekking poles are the most advanced, lightest, and strongest poles on the market.
+When comparing Carbon fiber to Aluminum, carbon fiber is twice the stiffness and has twice the resistance to damage as aluminum.
 When you know you need the most durable material because of the most treacherous terrain or long distance, then Carbon Fiber trekking poles would be the pole of choice.